School of Clinical Medicine, University of Cambridge

 The School of Clinical Medicine is the medical school of the University of Cambridge in England.
-The medical school is considered as being one of the most prestigious in the world, ranking as 1st in The Complete University Guide, followed by Oxford University Medical School, Harvard Medical School, and Stanford School of Medicine and 2nd in the world in the 2023 Times Higher Education Ranking.
 The Cambridge Graduate Course in Medicine (A101) is the most competitive course offered by the university and in the UK, and is among the most competitive medical programmes for entry in the world.
 The school is located alongside Addenbrooke's Hospital and other institutions in multiple buildings across the Cambridge Biomedical Campus.

 The Clinical School

 The Clinical School offers the A100 six-year standard course (accepting approximately 280 students each year) or the A101 accelerated graduate course (accepting approximately 40 students each year).
 Admission is extremely competitive, with the offered courses having among the lowest acceptance rates in the university.
 Around 10% of applicants were accepted to the A100 standard course for 2022 entry, with 22 places for overseas fee-status applicants.
 Around 3% of applicants were accepted to the A101 graduate course in 2023.

 On the standard A100 course, students typically enter the clinical school on completion of three years of pre-clinical training.
 Approximately half of clinical training in Cambridge takes place at the Cambridge Biomedical Campus, with the other half located in regional hospitals and general practices across the east of England.

 The accelerated A101 Graduate Entry Course leads to the award of MB BChir (Bachelor of Medicine and Bachelor of Surgery) in 4 years, with approximately 40 students in each cohort.
 This course is designed for those who already hold bachelor's degrees.
 This course has an intensive 2–year component with a mix of pre-clinical and clinical teaching, students attend the same lectures and practicals as 1st and 2nd year A100 students during the 8 week terms.
 They complete the Year 4 placements in the holidays and sit both the A100 2nd year and 4th year exams in the second year of their course.
 Then the cohort integrates with A100 students in their 5th year for the final two years of the course.